theinvertedform/umt.world/blog.md

 ---
 title: Blog
 layout: post
-description: Short diary posts and low-stakes writing exercises.
+description: Short diary posts and writing exercises.
-abstract: I have been blogging for a long time.
-I posted a few times on MySpace, which was the first social network I used to communicate with friends circa 2004--2005.
+abstract: I posted a few times on MySpace, which was the first social network I used to communicate with friends circa 2004--2005.
 I started a blogspot soon thereafter, where I was active for several years.
 I made a few posts on LiveJournal, Xanga, and elsewhere.
 I kept a film review blog for several months around 2009--2010.
 Someday I will get around to making all these archives public.
+For now this functions as a space for "social postings" that are too serious to give to Twitter.
 tags:
   - personal
-  - blog
-  - diary
-  - writing exercises
+  - writing
 toc: true
 status: ongoing
 ---